Glossary of washable diapers

 D - Cleaning

-Deep cleaning of diapers to remove detergent, cream or mineral residue.
+Deep cleaning of diapers to remove detergent residue.
+See the complete guide .

 E - Dry effect